Lotfullah21/backend-dev/firstProject/documents/intro-django/README.md

 7. views.py
    The views.py file contains the view functions or classes that handle HTTP requests and return HTTP responses.
 Views are the heart of a Django app and define the logic for rendering templates, processing form submissions, and interacting with models.

+## Project root files

+When you create a new Django project, it generates a directory with several files and subdirectories.

+`Manage.py`: A command-line utility for managing various aspects of the project, such as running the development server, applying migrations, and creating new apps.

+`<project-name>`: This directory carries the name you provided when you created the project.
+Inside, you'll find:

+`(a) 'settings.py'`: This file holds the project's configuration settings, including database configurations, installed apps, middleware, and more.

+`(b) 'urls.py'`: The urls.py files define the URL patterns and their corresponding views.
+These patterns determine which view should be called when a particular URL is accessed.

+`(c) 'wsgi.py' and 'asgi.py':` This file is used for deploying the Django project on a WSGI server and ASGI server respectively.

+`(d) **init**.py:`` An empty file indicating that the directory should be treated as a Python package.

+`requirements.txt`

+When you run pip freeze > requirements.txt , you're essentially creating a file named requirements.txt that contains a list of all the installed packages and their versions in the current environment.
+This file can be shared with others, allowing them to replicate your environment by running pip install -r requirements.txt.

 ## app

 an app is a self-contained module that encapsulates a specific piece of functionality or a related set of features within a larger project.
 Each app is designed to do one thing and do it well, making it easier to organize and maintain your code.